wintercounter/mhy/docs/built-ins/boot.md

 # boot

----
-description: This tool will let you initialize codebase from a template.
+This tool will let you initialize codebase from a template.
----

 ## Usage